Suobig/Codeacademy-webdev/HTML/Notes/2_Html_document_standards.md

 The heading has hight influence on how search robots evaluate your page.
 Your page will rank very high if the title of your page matches the search request.

-The _World Word Consortium_ (W3C) recomends the page title to be less than 64 characters long.
+The _World Wide Web Consortium_ (W3C) recomends the page title to be less than 64 characters long.

+> W3C is the main international standards organization in the World Wide Web.
+It's founded and led by Tim Berners-Lee and consists of 444 members.
+It's main goal is developing standards for the WWW, but it also engages in education and outreach, develops software and servers as an open forum for discussion about the Web.

 ## Page titles